elle-j/thusly/playground/README.md

 # Interactive Browser Playground for Thusly

-An interactive playground in the browser for the Thusly programming language.
+An interactive WASM-based playground in the browser for the Thusly programming language.

 ## Live Playground